Record Paid Electricity Journal Entry by

 Example

-ABD is in the business of providing consulting professional services relating to taxation.
-So, it incurs an average monthly expense of $30,000 for electricity.
-ABD receives the electricity bills after the month-end.
+ABD provides consulting professional services related to taxation.
+Therefore, it incurs an average monthly expense of $30,000 for electricity.
+ABD receives the electricity bills after the end of the month.
 However, the entity needs to record the accrual of costs as part of the month-end reporting process.

 Entry to record the accrual expenses

-Later on, the entity received the electricity bill and noted that the current month’s charges are $30,500.
+Later, the entity received the electricity bill and noted that the current month’s charges were $30,500.
 So, there is a shortfall of $500 for the month.
 There are two approaches to recording these expenses.

 1) Recording for the shortfall (or)